 After you apply for a mortgage preapproval, your lender will issue you a letter if they decide you're approved.
 This letter has an expiration date; usually, it will last anywhere from 30 to 90 days.

-According to the National Association of Realtors, the average home buyer will visit 10 homes over 10 weeks before finding the right one.
+According to the National Association of Realtors, the average home buyer will visit nine homes over eight weeks before finding the right one.

 What Happens When a Mortgage Preapproval Expires?

 If your mortgage preapproval expires before you're able to put in an offer on a home and have it accepted, don't worry.
 You should be able to renew your mortgage preapproval by submitting recent documents to your potential lender showing your financial situation hasn't changed since you last applied.
 Then, you simply get a new mortgage preapproval letter and repeat the process until you're able to nab the home you want.